louis-tru/quark/doc/README.md

-Ngui
+Ftr
 ===============

-Ngui is a cross-platform (Android/iOS) front-end development framework.
+Ftr is a cross-platform (Android/iOS) front-end development framework.
 The core code is written in C++.
 The bottom layer is based on OpenGL drawing.
 The upper layer implements a streamlined typesetting engine and a JS/JSX running environment.
 The goal is to develop GUI applications on this basis, which can take both development speed and operation efficiency into account.

 * Only `iOS` and `Android` systems are supported for the time being, this does not include `AndroidTV`, because `TV` applications are very different from mobile applications